You students gathering together

 Yes University is achievable if you have a homeschooled child/student

 There are TWO distinct ways of homeschooling that are relevant to the typical Australian definition of homeschooling.
-Each way is different and may impact entry into University.
+Each way is different and may impact entry into the University.

 1. Distance Education Homeschooling